svlad-90/DLT-Message-Analyzer/.github/pull_request_template.md

 - screen-shots
 - etc.

-which will proof that new functionaltiy works as expected.
+which will prove that new functionality works as expected.

 ----
 #### Were unit-tests executed?